Ashton-Sidhu/aethos/docs/index.rst

     clean.describe_column('Fare') # Get indepth statistics about the 'Fare' column

-    clean.mean() # Run pandas functions on the pyautoml objects
+    clean.mean() # Run pandas functions on the aethos objects

     clean.missing_data # View your missing data at anytime